 The concept of aging gracefully is something I've long admired.
 I imagined when wrinkles (aka wisdom and experience) showed up on my face, I wouldn't mind; I would relish them.
-To that, I say LOL.
-I'm only 27, and as each line and small sag begins to accumulate on my once bouncy, taught complexion, I've started to get more and more involved in treatment and prevention habits.
+To that, I say "wishful thinking, kid."
+I'm only 30, and as each line and small sag begins to accumulate on my once bouncy, taught complexion, I've started to get more and more involved in treatment and prevention habits.

 I do (mostly) everything right.
 I take meticulous care of my skin, making time for proper cleansing, serums, moisturizers—the works.
 I use masks every few days, peels weekly, facials monthly, and glycolic acid has become my best friend.
 Save for a few too many fatty foods and sugary cocktails (I know, I know), I treat my skin like a firstborn child.
 But that doesn't stop the aging process.
 Like types of fat, there are different kinds of wrinkles caused by different factors.
 To find out more about prevention and treatments, I tapped board-certified plastic surgeon Goesel Anson, MD, and New York–based plastic surgeon Scott Wells, MD.

 To put it simply, expression wrinkles are caused by repeatedly making the same expressions over and over again.
 "It's the action of muscles beneath the skin," Wells explains.
 "Facial muscles are different from all other muscles in that they attach directly into the skin, allowing us to make expressions."
 Think: crow's feet and frown lines.
 "Other than never showing expression again, there’s not much in the way of prevention," Anson says, jokingly.
 "The best treatment," Wells adds, "is Botox or Dysport—it helps to weaken the muscles' force directly on the skin."